cpoulo2/r_ctu_workshop/README.md

 We will work through Kyle Walker’s free online book, [Analyzing US Census Data: Methods, Maps, and Models in R](https://walker-data.com/census-r/).

 Kyle Walker is also the developer of the tidycensus package, which helps you access and work with:
-- Decennial Census data (the Census)
+- Decennial Census data ("The" Census - full count of everyone);
-- American Community Survey (ACS) 5-year data, including economic and social indicators
+- American Community Survey (ACS) 5-year data (survey used to collect economic and social information);
-- Public Use Micro Data
+- Public Use Micro Data (anonymized individual-level records).

 This book is an excellent practical guide for learning both R and tidycensus.